 - The consumption of several servings of fruits and vegetables helps prevent weight gain and obesity and related problems such as metabolic syndrome and high blood sugar.
 This is because people who consume several servings of fruits and vegetables are less inclined to snack on or eat unhealthy junk foods.

 - Ever heard of beauty inside and out?
 That’s what fruits and vegetables can do for you.
-The antioxidants and nutrients in fruits and vegetables help promote a healthy skin and can prevent premature aging.
+The antioxidants and nutrients in fruits and vegetables help promote healthy skin and can prevent premature aging.
 Now, who doesn’t want wrinkle-free, healthy skin?
 (That too without needing to use expensive anti-aging creams and lotions which are a bunch of lab-made chemicals)

 Can isolated vitamins, minerals and antioxidants boast of so many benefits?
 Perhaps.
 But in the absence of synergistic nutrients, synthetic vitamins and minerals are unlikely to be of much help.
 Honestly, just eat lots of fruits and vegetables.
 You won’t need much else to be healthy.